vmpr0be/vmpr0be.github.io/content/post/buckeye_printful.md

         r.sendlineafter(b"> ", payload)

         # Example: b"\x??\x??\x??\x??...\x??----"
-        # I need to get everything before the delimiter
+        # Need to get everything before the delimiter
         data += r.recvuntil(b"----", drop=True)

         # Since the printing will only stop at a null character, so I need compensate for it